Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::important

 When you drop the prefab into the **PlayerPrefab** slot, you're telling the library that when a client connects to the game, it automatically spawns this prefab as the character for the connecting client.
-Netcode for GameObjects won’t spawn a player object if you don't have any prefab set as the **PlayerPrefab**.
+Netcode for GameObjects won't spawn a player object if you don't have any prefab set as the **PlayerPrefab**.
 Refer to [Player Objects](../basics/networkobject.md#finding-playerobjects).

 :::